April 2015 — May 2015

 Our day ended with a fabulous meal at Mattsens Grill, a charming steakhouse in Swellendam decorated with antique dishes, picture frames and ceramic vases.
 The entire town experienced a blackout that evening, so we enjoyed our food under the glow of oil lamps.

 - If you’ve seen the Sterkfontein Caves in Joburg, you may want to skip the Cango Caves in Oudtshoorn.
 Similarly, you could give the Rust-en-Vrede a miss if you plan on hiking in Swellendam, where the waterfalls are much more impressive.

 Where to Stay

-- The Backpackers Paradise and Joyrides is an older hostel Oudtshoorn with a vintage vibe, a communal kitchen, free wifi in the lounge, and parking.
+- The Backpackers Paradise and Joyrides is an older hostel in Oudtshoorn with a vintage vibe, a communal kitchen, free WiFi in the lounge, and parking.
 Ask the staff to draw you a map of the town’s attractions, which will help you plan your day efficiently.
 R480 gets you a double bed with an ensuite bathroom and creaky floorboards.
 Breakfast not included.